 Importance of tea in Chinese Culture

 If you read this article up to now, you have a good idea about the importance of tea in Chinese Culture.
 Everything about tea is refined and quiet: The teapot, the brush, the small cups, everything.
 From the visual aspect, we can expend the vision of tea to a more spiritual one.
-Why do we honor so much these leaves, up to the point of making a ceremony out of it?
+Why do we honor these leaves so much, up to the point of making a ceremony out of it?

 Tea ceremony in China